 Photography, film and theatre all make use of dry ice for special effects.
 The sublimation creates excellent visual effects.
 Fog and smoke machines can also be used at parties or to create a spooky atmosphere at Halloween.

-Dry Ice Hazards
+Is Dry Ice Dangerous?

 There are two main hazards associated with dry ice: cold burns and asphyxiation.

-As the temperature of dry ice is -78 °C, incorrect dry ice handling comes with a risk of cold burns and frostbite.
+As the temperature of dry ice is -78°C, incorrect dry ice handling comes with a risk of cold burns and frostbite.
 Users should always wear appropriate gloves when handling dry ice and never touch dry ice with bare skin.

 The second dry ice hazard is asphyxiation.
 As CO2 sublimes at room temperature, in small or poorly ventilated areas there is a risk of CO2 gas build up.
 Exposure to high concentrations of CO2 can lead to death, so it is vital that dry ice safety precautions are in place to avoid this.